 As set out in section 4.5 above, one of the ERDF Programme priorities will be delivered jointly with one of the priorities in the ESF programme for the LUPS region.
-Joint awards of funding under Priority 1 (Progressing through Employment) of the ESF Programme and Priority 3 (Urban Regeneration) of the ERDF programme will be made to bidding projects.
+Joint awards of funding under Priority 1 (Progressing through Employment) of the ESF Programme and Priority 3 (Urban Regeneration) of the ERDF programme will be made to projects making linked separate applications under each priority.
 Priority 1 of the ESF Programme concentrates on supporting those outside the workforce to secure employment, particularly among the most disadvantaged groups, and has a clear strategic fit with the community economic development focus of Priority 3 in the ERDF programme.
-Both priorities will have the same geographical eligibility criteria which will be reviewed and changed at the same time during the course of the programming period.
+Both priorities will have the same geographical eligibility criteria which will be reviewed and changed at the same time on an annual basis.
 Projects will not be required, but will be encouraged to put forward action plans that will show how ERDF and ESF funding can be used in tandem within the same project.
-While applications need to be made separately to each Programme, appraisal and project selection between both programmes will be co-ordinated through advisory groups (as described in the Implementing Provisions chapter below).
+While applications will need to be made separately to each Programme, appraisal and project selection between both programmes will be co-ordinated through joint advisory groups (as described in the Implementing Provisions chapter below).
 Applications will need to be specific in allocating distinct activities, expenditure and outcomes to each Fund.
-Projects will also be required to report on the coordination between both sets of Funds on an annual basis.
+Projects will also be required to report on the co-ordination between both sets of Funds on an annual basis.

-Use Community Planning Partnerships
+Community Planning Partnerships

-For the first years of the period, the Programme will make limited use of the Community Planning Partnerships model for delivering some funding.
-As set out in Chapter 3 above, the Partnerships are local networks of key community regeneration and social inclusion actors which are charged with setting out their collective goals and spend on tackling regeneration/inclusion within Scottish-wide policy through Regeneration Outcome Agreements.
-They have been allocated Community Regeneration Fund support to take forward new activities within these Agreements.
-The partnership-based approach and the use of co-ordinated public funding offers clear opportunities to the Programme to extend the value added of the Funds.
+For the first two years of the period, the Programme will make limited use of the Community Planning Partnership (CPP) model for delivering some funding.
+As set out in Chapter 3 above, the CPPs are local networks of key community regeneration and social inclusion actors which are charged with setting out their collective goals and spend on tackling regeneration/inclusion within Scottish-wide policy through Regeneration Outcome Agreements, which are the core framework documents for urban regeneration and social inclusion spending and activity within Local Authorities.
+The CPPs include the key bodies responsible for delivering urban regeneration and social inclusion policies at a local level - they are the only such partnerships to have such bodies.
+Structural Funds support would enable the CPPs to add value and achieve higher outcomes with the ROA strategies for which they have responsibility for developing and implementing.

+The partnership-based approach and the use of co-ordinated public funding offers clear opportunities to the Programme to extend the value added of the Funds by integrating support from ERDF Priority 3 (Urban Regeneration) with ESF Priority 1 (Progressing into Employment).
 An example of such an integrated bid could include: funding the development of e-learning facilities under the ERDF Programme and the rolling-out of an e-skills learning project for target groups under the ESF Programme as well as support for some of the local initiatives taken forward by the Urban Regeneration Companies.